French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 Head describes how a team he worked with used this approach to obtain his buy-in for a new partnerships initiative.

 The team already understood the importance of finding influential individuals who had a large number of vendors in their network and introducing them to their product or service.
-In this case, however, they had a new idea in mind: what if they built their own community of fractional leaders who individually only had a few vendors in their network but altogether had hundreds of vendors?Â
+In this case, however, they had a new idea in mind: what if they built their own community of fractional leaders who individually only had a few vendors in their network but all together had hundreds of vendors?Â

-This would require focusing efforts on tying together a group of leaders with a shared approach to business (fractional services) but not necessarily a shared industry or existing connections, a departure from existing approaches.
-The team secured Headâs buy-in using the following methods:
+This would require focusing efforts on tying together a group of leaders with a shared approach to business (fractional services), but not necessarily a shared industry or existing connections â a departure from existing approaches.Â

 - Aligning to the companyâs existing metrics: When the team presented how the performance of the project would be measured, they aligned the KPIs to the companyâs overall strategy and metrics.Â

-- Limited initial investment: Head explains that there was a limited initial investment, which allowed them to monitor the milestones along the way in a short timeframe. âIt really de-risked it.
-It wasn't a large capital investment that we would need to do over a 12 month timeframe.â Instead, Head said there was a clear understanding of what would be spent up front in order to hit projected milestones at the 30, 60 and 90 day marks.
-This provided quick cycles where the team could check in on ROI and decide whether this was a worthy endeavour to continue.Â
+- Limiting initial investment: Head explains that there was a limited initial investment, which allowed them to monitor the milestones along the way in a short timeframe. âIt really de-risked it.
+It wasnât a large capital investment that we would need to do over a 12-month timeframe.â Instead, Head says, there was a clear understanding of what would be spent up front in order to hit projected milestones at the 30-, 60- and 90-day marks.
+This provided quick cycles where the team could check in on ROI and decide whether it was worth continuing.

-Play to your strengths but prepare for your weaknesses
+Play to your strengths, but prepare for your weaknesses

 When giving a presentation or trying to persuade someone to do something, people typically rely on one of two strategies: selling through story or selling through numbers.Â